 - Staff told us they would inform the practice manager of any incidents and there was a recording form available on the practice's computer system.
 The incident recording form supported the recording of notifiable incidents under the duty of candour.
-(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw that the clinical team and the practice manager met and discussed significant events and learning every two weeks.
-We also saw that relevant learning from significant events was provided to the administration team monthly by the practice manager. - However that the practice should review its processes to ensure that a consistent standard of recording significant events can be maintained. - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of the significant events.
+(The duty of candour is a set of specific legal requirements that providers of services must follow when things go wrong with care and treatment). - We saw evidence that when things went wrong with care and treatment, patients were informed of the incident, received reasonable support, truthful information, a written apology and were told about any actions to improve processes to prevent the same thing happening again. - The practice carried out a thorough analysis of all significant events.
+Significant events were a standing agenda item at monthly clinical meetings and we saw evidence of minutes where they had been discussed.
+However, the practice did not have a system in place to ensure staff who did not attend the meeting received a copy of the minutes. - The practice had recorded three significant events in last 12 months.

-We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, a patient's x-ray result was marked as normal upon return.
-It was highlight that the joint in question was arthritic.
-However this was not discovered immediately.
-Resulting from this the practice has introduced a system whereby any requests for tests are returned to the originating GP for review.
+For example, the practice had reviewed its procedures to respond to medical emergencies after it was identified that not all staff were aware of the location of the automated external defibrillator (AED) and emergency medicines.
+All staff we spoke with on the day of the inspection were aware of the location of the AED, oxygen and emergency medicines.